 Cons: Not the most stylish

 You won’t earn many style points with the Merrel Hydro Moc Shoes, but if comfort is what you’re after these shoes deliver.
 Made from EVA foam, these shoes are ultra lightweight and easy to slide on and off.
-The Hdryo Mocs were specifically designed with watersports in mind and the foam holds up well in water and the holes throughout provide excellent drainage.
+The Hydro Mocs were specifically designed with watersports in mind and the foam holds up well in water and the holes throughout provide excellent drainage.

-CHECK PRICE ON REI CHECK PRICE ON Backcountry
+CHECK PRICE ON REICHECK PRICE ON Backcountry CHECK PRICE ON Amazon

 Reef Cushion Sol Sandals ($55)

-reef sandalsPros: Super cushy footbed, vegan leather
+Pros: Super cushy footbed, vegan leather

 Cons: Only one color option

 Comfortable, stylish, and water-friendly, the Reef Cushion Sol Sandals are an excellent pair of beach sandals.
-The cushioned footbeds are squishy comfy and feel good walking around all day.
+The cushioned footbeds are squishy, comfy, and feel good walking around all day.

 Pros: Cushy, grippy rubber soles